ZuckermanLab/pyGridSampler/README.md

 ## [Under heavy development] Adaptive grid sampler example - 2d_adaptive_example.py
 Overview: This example script generates and resamples from a simple 2d exponential decay model using the grid sampler and adaptive grid sampler module.
 First the model f(theta) is defined and synthetic data is generated with Gaussian noise.
 A bounded parameter space is created from domain knowledge and is turned into a discrete randomized mesh grid determined by user set hyperparameters.
 This mesh grid then follows the adaptive procedure briefly described above - resulting in a final set of densely packed grid points near the high probability regions with all data included.

--August George, Zuckerman Lab, OHSU, 2021
+*August George, Zuckerman Lab, OHSU*